BT says its CEO has tested positive for COVID-19

-LONDON, March 12 (Reuters) - Britain's biggest telecoms group BT BT.L said its chief executive, Philip Jansen, tested positive for COVID-19 on Thursday, a latest high-profile figure to be affected by the spread of coronavirus.
+LONDON, March 12 (Reuters) - Britain's biggest telecoms group BT BT.L said its chief executive, Philip Jansen, tested positive for COVID-19 on Thursday.

 ((william.schomberg@thomsonreuters.com; +44 207 542 7778; Reuters Messaging: william.schomberg.reuters.com@reuters.net))